MassiveManM8/random-random-website-generator/README.md

-# everything on my github page is free to use
+# Everything on my github page is free to use